jpmorganchase/QOKit/README.md

-# Quantum Optimization of Hard Problems
+# Quantum Optimization Toolkit

 ![Tests](https://github.com/jpmorganchase/jpmc-argonne-quantum-optimization/actions/workflows/python-package.yml/badge.svg)

+This repository contains fast CPU and GPU simulators for benchmarking the Quantum Approximate Optimization Algorithm, as well as scripts for generating matching quantum circuits for execution on hardware.
+See the [examples](./examples) folder for a demo of this package.

 ### Install